TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Related Works

-Seminara et al. \cite{seminara2024differentiable} learn task graphs by calculating the probability of witnessing a sequence of key steps.
-In contrast to the proposed methodology, which depends solely on context without further training for the anticipator, they employ a training approach grounded in Maximum Likelihood estimation.
+In this study, we propose a new benchmark building upon the datasets from \cite{sener2022assembly101,epicTent} as they provide insights into procedural errors in two distinct settings: a controlled industrial environment and outdoor environments.

-\subsection{Step recognition}
+\subsection{Step Recognition}

-Step recognition, the process of identifying discrete actions within a structured procedural sequence, is fundamental to progress in domains such as autonomous robotics and educational technology.
+Step recognition is the process of identifying discrete actions within a structured procedural sequence.

 Zhuang {\it et al.}~\cite{POC_2022} introduce an action segmentation model that employs an attention-based architecture coupled with a Pairwise Ordering Consistency (POC) loss function.
-This approach effectively captures the correct sequence of procedural steps.
-Their innovation lies in developing a weakly-supervised method that requires only the set of actions in a procedure as input, eliminating the need for labor-intensive frame-level annotations.
-In Shah {\it et al.}\cite{Shah_2023_STEPs}, a novel loss for self-supervised learning is combined with a clustering algorithm to detect key steps in procedural videos without using any labels. \cite{zhong_2023} tackles the task by utilizing online instructional videos to learn actions and sequences without manual annotations, combining step recognition with a deep probabilistic model to account for step order and timing variability.
-An et al.~\cite{An2023MiniROADMR} introduced MiniROAD, the state-of-the-art online step recognizer, which utilizes an RNN architecture and adjusts loss importance during training to perform online action recognition.
-However, existing methods like MiniROAD perform detection on a frame-by-frame basis, which can be limiting in practical scenarios that require recognizing sequences of actions rather than isolated frames.
-This limitation is particularly apparent in real-world situations where understanding the broader context of sequential actions is crucial.
-To overcome this, we introduce aggregation techniques to improve the coherence of action recognition, addressing the frame-level limitation inherent in current methods.
+Moreover, they develop a weakly-supervised method that requires only the set of actions in a procedure as input, eliminating the need for labor-intensive frame-level annotations.
+In Shah {\it et al.} \cite{Shah_2023_STEPs}, a novel loss for self-supervised learning is combined with a clustering algorithm to detect key steps in procedural videos without using any labels. \cite{zhong_2023} tackles the task by utilizing online instructional videos to learn actions and sequences without manual annotations, combining step recognition with a deep probabilistic model to account for step order and timing variability.

-Moreover, the approach proposed in Shen et al.~\cite{shen2024progress} also highlights the importance of holistically understanding actions rather than treating each frame in isolation.
-Yet, while PREGO focuses on detecting procedural mistakes using an OCC-based approach with LLMs for action anticipation, \cite{shen2024progress} targets action segmentation and progress estimation with task graphs.